WEB APPLICATIONS DEVELOPMENT - 2022/3

 Module code: COM2025

 This module will demonstrate some of the latest technologies for building interactive web applications.
 The students will learn how to choose the appropriate tools and the foundations of how to develop such applications.
-Although there is a focus on Ruby on Rails for the server side computing, a range of different technologies will be explored.
+Although there is a focus on one framework for the server side computing, a range of different technologies will be explored.

 Number of Credits: 15